barundel/wiki.evilplanet.com/wiki/Main_Page.md

 best when everyone pitches in to create a great resource.
 Play nicely and this'll be a great resource for Evil Genius fans.

+### NEW: Creating internal links

+To create an internal link, all you have to do is put "\[ \[" and "\[
+\]" (no spaces) around the words; the full addy is not needed.
+Take a look at the source of this page for an example.
+The http bit is NOT NEEDED.

 ### Testing

 Please use your personal user pages and their talk pages to practise